DL4DS/sp2024_midterm/README.md

 The test results can be generated from running the demo_test.sh shell script or running the test.py under src/demo_model/test.py

-### Result Examples
+## Result Examples
 While training the model with src/demo_model/train.py, the best model will be saved be saved for every three epoch, if the validation CIDEr score is better than the previous evaluation.
-Examples are saved under the
+Example image caption predictions are saved under the RESULTS/git/examples folder.